dylrob2298/GuavaHealthVisualizer/README.md

 # GuavaHealthVisualizer
-Help visualize data exported from the Guava Health app
+Help visualize data exported from the Guava Health app and from Apple Health